Skip to content

 • Creating a dummy variable is in a way recoding a variable, and thus creating a new variable.

-• Running these codes will create two more variables in GSS dataset, nonimmigrant and nonimmigrant.
+• [[Highlighting and running]] this code will create two more variables, nonimmigrant and nonimmigrant.

 ifelse(gss$orig_var == value, 1, 0,